zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

     * **httpBasicPassTicket**

       This value specifies that a service accepts PassTickets in the Authorization header of the HTTP requests using the basic authentication scheme.
-      It is necessary to provide a service APPLID in `authentication.applid` parameter.
+      It is necessary to provide a service APPLID in the `authentication.applid` parameter.

-      For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md)
+      For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md).

     * **zosmf**

       This value specifies that a service accepts z/OSMF LTPA (Lightweight Third-Party Authentication).
       This scheme should be used only for a z/OSMF service used by the API Gateway Authentication Service and other z/OSMF services that use the same LTPA key.

-      For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)
+      For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html).

     * **safIdt**

-      This value specifies that the service accepts SAF IDT and expects the token produced by the Saf IDT provider implementation in the `X-SAF-Token` header.
+      This value specifies that the service accepts SAF IDT, and expects the token produced by the SAF IDT provider implementation is in the `X-SAF-Token` header.
       It is necessary to provide a service APPLID in `authentication.applid` parameter.
-      For more information, see [SAF IDT provider](implement-new-saf-provider.md)
+      For more information, see [SAF IDT provider](implement-new-saf-provider.md).

     * **x509**